HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/dependencies/README.md

 During installation the Chatterbox Skills Manager will then check that they are installed, and if not attempt to do so.

 `manifest.yml` is the default method.
-This can include all three types of dependencies including variations for different operating systems if required.

 {% page-ref page="manifest-yml.md" %}